-

 March 3, 20252025.03.03 Complaint - Haitian-Americans United v.
 Trump

-Lawyers for Civil Rights filed a lawsuit on behalf of immigration advocacy organizations and individuals to challenge the vacatur of the extension of the 2023 designation of TPS for Venezuelans and the termination of that designation as well as the reduction of duration of Haitian TPS.
-The lawsuit alleges that the rollbacks are unconstitutional and violate federal law.
+Lawyers for Civil Rights filed a lawsuit on behalf of immigration-advocacy organizations and individuals to challenge DHS's vacatur of its extension of the 2023 designation of TPS for Venezuelans, and the termination of that designation as well as reduced duration of Haitian TPS.
+The lawsuit alleges violations of federal law, including the Constitution.
 Haitian-Americans United v.
 Trump, No. 1:25-cv-10498 (D. Mass).

 **Link to case here.
 Our litigation entries generally report only the initial complaint and any major substantive filings or decisions.
 For additional information, CourtListener provides access to PACER and all available pleadings.
 Other sites that track litigation in more detail or organize cases by topic include Civil Rights Clearinghouse, Justice Action Center, National Immigration Litigation Alliance, and Just Security**